 The most classic example of “malware” is the Hollywood-style computer virus.
-These are generally put onto computers in order to steal information or grant access to higher level functions.
+These are generally put onto computers in order to steal information or grant access to higher-level functions.
 In technical terms, this would be considered “spyware” and a “rootkit,” respectively.

 More common today, however, is adware, malvertisements, cryptojacking, and the dreaded ransomware.

 Adware redirects your web browser to specific websites no matter what link you click.
 It tries to get you to download and install more adware, generally.
-People benefit from this because they often have affiliate deals with the advertisers.
+People benefit from this because they often have affiliate deals with advertisers.
 They make money when you purchase something through the ads you’re served from their software.

 Related to adware, malvertising uses legitimate ads or ad networks to install malware on your computer.
-This is where browser security, and why you should remove malware from Chrome and the like, comes into play.
+This is where browser security, and why you should remove malware from Chrome and the like, come into play.
 Just clicking on an ad might activate code that installs other malware on your computer.
 Some malvertisements bypass local security so the app installs with no input from you.

 You’ve probably heard of “cryptocurrency” like Bitcoin.
 The way that Bitcoin is generated is by using powerful computers that “mine” for specific code.
 When they find instances of it, that translates to more Bitcoin in circulation.
 However, it takes enormous computing power to mine for Bitcoin.
 Cryptojacking uses your computer to do it.
-Spread out over hundreds of thousands of computers, mining Bitcoin becomes much quicker and profitable for the hackers.
+Spread out over hundreds of thousands of computers, mining Bitcoin becomes much quicker and more profitable for the hackers.
 And slows down your computer or phone to near unusability.

 How to Remove Malware from Chrome

-We’re going to focus on how to remove malware from Chrome as the most popular browser.
+We’re going to focus on how to remove malware from Chrome the most popular browser.
 But it’s possible on all browsers and a quick Google search will usually bring up the solution.